Ufine Battery at The Battery Show Europe 2025

 Fast charging does have its drawbacks.
 The higher current levels during fast charging generate more heat, adversely affecting the battery’s overall health.
 Excessive heat can lead to increased battery degradation, reducing capacity and lifespan.
 Additionally, fast charging may cause more significant voltage fluctuations, potentially impacting the stability and safety of the charging process.

 Part 3.
-Why slow charging protects lithium battery health?
+Is slow charging better for battery longevity?
+(Key benefits)

 Slow charging, or trickle or conventional charging, is the traditional method of recharging lithium batteries.
 It involves using lower current levels and longer charging times than fast charging.
 Slow charging is often considered safer and more gentle, allowing the battery to charge gradually without exposing it to excessive heat or voltage fluctuations.